Medical University of South Carolina is one of two CRNA schools in South Carolina.

 An average nurse anesthetist salary in South Carolina

-South Carolina nurse anesthetist salaries are slightly below the national average around $164k.
+South Carolina nurse anesthetist salaries are slightly below the national average with an annual mean wage of $160,550.

 Frequently Asked Questions